MSaenz1011/Jobify-Front/README.md

 # **What is Jobify?**

-&nbsp;&nbsp;&nbsp;&nbsp Jobify is the individual project to take as part of our study plan at Make It Real.
+Jobify is the individual project to take as part of our study plan at Make It Real.
 It is a fully fledged website we developed from the ground up, be it design, front-end and back-end functionality, we made it.